Avon Vasectomy Service CONFIDENTIALITY POLICY

 .
 6 Responsibility for Passing on Information

 .
 Individuals are responsible for their decision to pass on information.
 If unsure whether to pass on information ask the health professional responsible for the patients‘ care.
+The unauthorised passing on of patient information by any member of staff is a serious matter and may result in disciplinary action and possible legal action.

-Where anonymised information would be sufficient, identifiable information should be omitted where possible.
+.
+7 Non-identifiable Information (Anonymised) Where anonymised information would be sufficient, identifiable information should be omitted where possible.
 Do not use patient identifiable information unless it is essential for the purpose.

 8 General